Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-06-03-initial-security.md

 Once you save and edit from the `/etc/ssh/sshd_config` file, we need to reload the SSH daemon.

 	# On Debian/Ubuntu
-	$ service sshd reload
+	$ service ssh restart

 	# RedHat/CentOS
-	$ /etc/init.d/sshd reload
+	$ /etc/init.d/sshd restart

 That's it!
-Before you close your session as user root, I sugget you now open a **new** terminal window (session) and attempt to log in with your new user:
+Before you close your session as user root, I suggest you now open a **new** terminal window (session) and attempt to log in with your new user:

 	# If you left the default port:
 	$ ssh someusername@your-server-ip